Flapper: Etymology

 By 1912, the London theatrical impresario John Tiller, defining the word in an interview he gave to The New York Times, described a "flapper" as belonging to a slightly older age group, a girl who has "just come out".
 Tiller's use of the phrase "come out" means "to make a formal entry into 'society' on reaching womanhood".
 In polite society at the time, a teenage girl who had not come out would still be classed as a child.
 She would be expected to keep a low profile on social occasions and ought not to be the object of male attention.
 Although the word was still largely understood as referring to high-spirited teenagers, gradually in Britain it was being extended to describe any impetuous immature woman.
 (Note: In a 1913 letter a man addressed his 21-year-old girlfriend as his "flapper".)
 By late 1914, the British magazine Vanity Fair was reporting that the Flapper was beginning to disappear in England, being replaced by the so-called "Little Creatures."

 A Times article on the problem of finding jobs for women made unemployed by the return of the male workforce, following the end of World War One, was titled "The Flapper's Future".
 Under this influence, the meaning of the term changed somewhat, to apply to "independent, pleasure-seeking, khaki-crazy young women".

-In his lecture in February 1920 on Britain's surplus of young women caused by the loss of young men in war, Dr. R. Murray-Leslie criticized "the social butterfly type... the frivolous, scantily-clad, jazzing flapper, irresponsible and undisciplined, to whom a dance, a new hat, or a man with a car, were of more importance than the fate of nations".
+In his lecture in 1920 on Britain's surplus of young women caused by the loss of young men in war, R. Murray-Leslie criticized "the social butterfly type... the frivolous, scantily-clad, jazzing flapper, irresponsible and undisciplined, to whom a dance, a new hat, or a man with a car, were of more importance than the fate of nations".
 In May of that year, Selznick Pictures released The Flapper, a silent comedy film starring Olive Thomas.
 It was the first film in the United States to portray the "flapper" lifestyle.
 By that time, the term had taken on the full meaning of the flapper generation style and attitudes.

 The use of the term coincided with a fashion among teenage girls in the United States in the early 1920s for wearing unbuckled galoshes, and a widespread false etymology held that they were called "flappers" because these flapped when they walked, showing that they defied convention in a manner similar to the 21st-century fad for untied shoelaces.
 Another such false etymology comes from a 1920s fashion trend in which a young woman would leave her overcoat unbuttoned to allow it to flap back and forth as she walked, appearing more independent and freed from tight, Victorian Era–style clothing.